 Recently, Apple has released a new update for its iPhone operating system – iOS 14.4.
 The update comes with some new features and fixes.
 However, several iPhone users, especially the ones with older iPhone models, are complaining about different issues with the 14.4 version.
 So, if you are among the affected users, moving your iPhone back to the previous version of iOS 14 could help.
 In this article, we will guide you on how to downgrade Your iPhone from iOS 14.4 to iOS 14.3.
 Let’s check it out.
-Also, if you like the site and want to start one of your own, then you will need a great hosting package to make sure it’s always live and no downtime.

 Before We Start

 - The process of downgrading your iPhone iOS version is essentially a clean install of your device.
 It means that you will lose all of your data and settings.
 So please make a backup for all of your files and note down the current settings before following the steps below.
 We will not be held responsible if you lose anything from your iPhone or iPad.
 To back up your data, you can check out our guide here.